 Inorder for Thai Immigration to grant approval for the permanent residence application, the immigration commission will take into its consideration the applicants' qualifications in terms of income, assets, knowledge, professional expertise, relationship with a Thai citizen, national security, personality, health, the understanding of Thai language, and other appropriate conditions due to current economic and social surroundings, and government policy.

 After accepting an application for permanent residence, Immigration officials will grant a 180 day extension of stay from the date the application was submitted.
 Additional 180-day extensions are granted until the result of the application is announced.

 An interview with an Immigration officer is required, which will include a test of the applicant's spoken and written understanding of the Thai language.

-The government application fee for permanent residency is 7,600 baht which is a non refundable fee.
-However if the permanent residence is granted to the applicant, the amount payable is 191,400 baht unless the applicant is a minor under the age of 20 in which the fee is 95,700 baht.
-The fees may vary from time to time so it is important to ensure and recheck this again before proceeding.
+The government application fee for permanent residency is 7,600 Thai Baht which is non refundable.
+However if permanent residence is granted to the applicant, the government fee payable is 191,400 Thai Baht, unless the applicant is a minor under the age of 20 in which the fee is 95,700 Thai Baht.
+The government fees may vary from time to time so it is important to ensure and recheck this information again before proceeding.

 Please note that professional fees are not included in the amounts mentioned above.
 Professional Fees can include the following services;